-- Building on children's understanding of one to one correspondence within practical, everyday contexts.
-This fosters the ability of children to count objects accurately. - Reinforcing number recognition by pointing out numbers within the environment, stories, games, construction tasks and role-play. - Sequencing, including identifying the missing number in a sequence. - Beginning to developing increasingly accurate number notation. - Exploring the relationships between numbers within practical contexts for example the number after/ before/ between; one more than, one less than etc. - Investigating the properties of 2D shapes. - Using work programmes, simple calendars, time lines, sand timers etc. to explore concepts of time.
+Building on children's understanding of one to one correspondence within practical, everyday contexts.
+This fosters the ability of children to count objects accurately.

+Reinforcing number recognition by pointing out numbers within the environment, stories, games, construction tasks and role-play.

+Sequencing, including identifying the missing number in a sequence.

+Beginning to developing increasingly accurate number notation.

+Exploring the relationships between numbers within practical contexts for example the number after/ before/ between; one more than, one less than etc.

+Investigating the properties of 2D shapes.

+Using work programmes, simple calendars, time lines, sand timers etc. to explore concepts of time.

-A typical activity in Numeracy & Mathematics will always allow children an opportunity to build on their understanding of number correspondence, sequencing, facts and bonds.
+A typical activity in Numeracy & mathematics will always allow children an opportunity to build on their understanding of number correspondence, sequencing, facts and bonds.
 However children will also be given the opportunity to apply this understanding within a range of practical situations.

-Again, all of this will be encountered through a play based approach, with a particular focus on investigations, games, songs and rhymes.
-New number concepts will be introduced using the 'concrete- pictorial- abstract' line of progression.
+Again, all of this will be encountered through a play based approach, with a particular focus on games and rhymes.